Difference-in-Differences in the Presence of Unknown Interference: Abstract

 \section{Abstract}

-The stable unit treatment value (SUTVA) is a crucial assumption in the Difference-in-Differences (DiD) research design.
-It rules out hidden versions of treatment and any sort of interference and spillover effects across units.
-Even if this is a strong assumption, it has not received much attention from DiD practitioners and, in many cases, it is not even explicitly stated as an assumption, especially the no-interference assumption.
-In this technical note, we investigate what the DiD estimand identifies in the presence of unknown interference.
-We show that the DiD estimand identifies a contrast of causal effects, but it is not informative on any of these causal effects separately, without invoking further assumptions.
-Then, we explore different sets of assumptions under which the DiD estimand becomes informative about specific causal effects.
-We illustrate these results by revisiting the seminal paper on minimum wages and employment by \citet{card_minimum_1994}.
+The Stable Unit Treatment Value Assumption (SUTVA) is a crucial assumption in Difference-in-Differences (DiD) research designs.
+It rules spillover effects across units and groups.
+Although strong, it has received little formal attention from DiD practitioners and it is often not explicitly stated.
+In this paper, we show that under unknown interference, the DiD estimand identifies a contrast of causal effects but is not informative about any single effect separately.
+We then explore sets of assumptions under which the DiD estimand would become informative about specific causal effects.
+We illustrate these results by revisiting the seminal minimum wage and employment study by \citet{card_minimum_1994}.